-It does not help that we have been taught that when we "accept Christ" we instantly become a new creation.
-I think the current "ticket" concept, that accepting Christ is our ticket to Heaven, that there is no program of redemption only a one-time statement of belief in Christ, has left many believers with the understanding that once they "accept Christ" they are ready for Heaven—-no additional work is needed.
+It does not help that we have been taught that when we “accept Christ,” we instantly become a new creation.
+Today’s “ticket” concept is that accepting Christ is our ticket to Heaven and there is no program of redemption—only a one-time statement of belief in Christ.
+I think this “ticket” concept has left many believers with the understanding that once they “accept Christ,” they are ready for Heaven—no additional work is needed.
 Christ has done it all for us.

 As far as our self-will and refusal to do what God wants, God will help us, when we confess and repent of this sin, by bringing us into increasingly difficult circumstances—just as He did with the Apostle Paul.
-We then may turn away from God and strengthen our rebellious attitude; or else we can pray and exercise patience, and trust in God's faithfulness.
+We then may turn away from God and strengthen our rebellious attitude.
+Or, we can pray and exercise patience, and trust in God’s faithfulness.
 God desires that we learn obedience and trust in Himself rather than in other resources.

-The Lord Jesus gave us a key to the transitional program of moving from the adamic life, and the life of delusion, to the resurrection Life of the Lord Jesus when He spoke of thirtyfold, sixtyfold, and a hundredfold.
+When the Lord Jesus spoke of thirtyfold, sixtyfold, and a hundredfold, He was giving us a key to the transitional program of moving from the adamic life, and the life of delusion, to the resurrection Life of the Lord Jesus.

-The program of redemption commences when we first place our faith in the Lord Jesus Christ.
+- The program of redemption commences when we first place our faith in the Lord Jesus Christ.
 The first phase of the program of redemption is that of the thirtyfold.
-This believer has a portion of the Life of Christ, but still is mostly adamic in behavior.
+Such believers have a portion of the Life of Christ, but still are mostly adamic in behavior.
 They may stop here, or press into the next phase or redemption.